guipaz/blog/_posts/2023-12-04-simulation.md

 > "Not knowing stuff is hard"
 > Me, 2023.

-Working chaotically and experimentally is _figuratively_ making me die inside a little bit, I assume, but in a controlled manner. __Learning is difficult__, and it feels like it gets more difficult as you age.
+Working chaotically and experimentally is _figuratively_ making me die inside a little bit, I admit, but in a controlled manner. __Learning is difficult__, and it feels like it gets more difficult as you age.
 Even so, I'm looking forward for my next years of learning and exploration.

 ### Images